Celtics Wrap: Jayson Tatum, Jaylen Brown Lift Boston Over Hornets

 The second quarter was a much different story, with a zone defense from Charlotte holding them to just 19 points in the quarter.

-While Brown sat much of the quarter, though, Tatum and Tristan Thompson picked up some of the slack scoring.
+Brown sat much of the quarter, though, so Tatum and Tristan Thompson picked up some of the slack scoring.

-Off the bench, Aaron Nesmith showed some of his best minutes as a Celtic and Robert Williams brought the energy on blocks in his first game back.
+Off the bench, Nesmith showed some of his best minutes as a Celtic and Robert Williams brought the energy in his first game back.

 The Celtics led Charlotte 58-47 at the break.